 Why take a class on Autism

-What students had to say about why the wanted to take about the autism decal class (From Spring 22 & Fall 21 students)
+What students in the Autism Class I teach at UC Berkeley had to say (From Spring 22 & Fall 21 students)

 • I am interested in developmental psychology and psychiatry, but I always felt like I did not learn enough about autism spectrum disorders in my classes.
 I would like to learn about autism in general and find what I can do to better understand and support.